Shprygin/Portfolio/study/README.md

 📚 Multivariate Data Analysis - Final project for Multivariate course.
 EDA, clustering by variables and variable shrinkage (component creating) techiques employed

 📚 other - Different ML projects

+📚 stochastics - homeworks and projects for stochastics models